 We’re here in Vietnam.
-Our first 3 days in Saigon ( the wider area is Ho Chi Minh City ) were sensational and I’ll tell you a bit about how that went and all the wonderful things to do, see and eat in Saigon.
+Our first 3 days in Saigon ( the wider area is Ho Chi Minh City ) were sensational and I’ll tell you a bit about how that went and all the wonderful things to do in Saigon along with where to stay and what to eat.
 We had one major hiccup, lost baggage, but it all came good in the end.
 From Saigon we took the sleeper train up to Hoi An and another hiccup, our accommodation fell through leaving us slightly stranded.
 The good news is, we’ve now found a house, it’s beautiful and it’s cheap, more on that later, I bet you’re dying to see what the cash-strapped digital nomad backpacker types call home in Vietnam.
 Right now let’s do Saigon.
 We loved Saigon, it was interesting, fun, our hotel was great and the food was good.
 We found prices to be very low for the quality we got and hotels are noticeably cleaner than usual in this part of the world.
 Saigon was a winner.

 - Arriving at Ho Chi Minh Airport, Lost Luggage, and Transfer to Saigon City